 Visit our YouTube Channel to watch the latest forecast for the fifth Ashes test match at the Kia Oval and keep an eye on the forecast below to see how play may be affected.

 The Ashes is one of the most celebrated rivalries in international sport.
-The England cricket team won both the 2009 and 2010-11 Ashes series, so will be looking to win this year for the third year running.
+The England cricket team won both the 2009 and 2010-11 Ashes series before Australia reclaimed the Urn in 2013-14.

-Of the sixty-six series played Australia have so far won 31, England 30, while the other five have been drawn.
-Will England win this, the sixty-seventh series, to make it 31 series wins each?
+Of the sixty-eight series played Australia have so far won 32, England 31, while the other five have been drawn.
+Will England win this, the sixty-ninth series, to make it 32 series wins each?

 For more information about The Oval cricket ground visit the official Oval website.